Marketing Real Estate to Flip

 - Attending and understanding the closing

-Using an agent will save you a lot of these headaches.
+Hiring an agent as part of your house flipping team will save you a lot of these headaches.
 If you have a full time job already, keep in mind the cost of you taking on selling the house.
 Make sure that you can afford it in terms of time, energy and attention to detail.

 Many people think that real estate agents are not an integral part of the process of selling a home and resent paying them commissions.
 Most of these people will think differently after selling or trying to sell a home on their own.